richelbilderbeek/dlip/report/README.md

 # The combination of phylogenetics and neural networks.*

-## Can deep neural networks be used in phylogentics and if so how can it benefit from it?
+## Can deep neural networks be used in phylogentics and if so how can phylogenetics benefit from it?
+In this report we will examine if deep learning can be used for phylogenetics.
+We will also try to find out in what way they can be used, and try to give examples.

 ## What is a neural network?

+* Unsupervised

+Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from unlabeled        data.

+ * Supervised

+Supervised learning is the machine learning task of inferring a function from labeled training data.

 ### What is deep learning?